ferreirasc/OSCP_study_guide/README.md

 	- SkyTower [ok]
 - Windows
 	- Metasploitable 3
-	- /dev/random: Sleepy (Uses VulnInjector, need to provide you own ISO and key.)
 	- Bobby: 1 (Uses VulnInjector, need to provide you own ISO and key.)

 (credits for **@abatchy**)